MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 ### Enable Welcome tab
 <!-- not in Experiments 94 -->

-This was an Experiment starting with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->
+The Welcome tab was an experiment starting with Microsoft Edge version 89.
+It is a regular feature as of version 94.<!-- which release changed this from Experimental?-->

 This experiment replaces the **What's New** tool with the new **Welcome** tool.
 It displays a refreshed design for the following content.